acrollet/rh/_posts/blog/2009-03-20-using-quicklook-image-viewer-mutt.md

 permalink: /content/using-quicklook-image-viewer-mutt
 ---

-So, I\'m wavering between email clients yet again - giving the [mutt](http://www.mutt.org/)+[isync](http://isync.sourceforge.net/) combination a try this time\...
-Mutt\'s disconnected imap support is sadly lacking, and I\'ve messed with [offlineimap](http://software.complete.org/software/projects/show/offlineimap) before, but found it a bit too fiddly.
-Anyway, I thought quicklook would be a nice way to view the many highly important images I often get in my email, as it pops up quickly, and doesn\'t require an application switch.
-A quick google scared up the \'qlmanage\' utility, and I wrote a quick wrapper script to provide mutt with a 0 exit status instead of the 130 that qlmanage spits out. (ummm, whatever, apple) This prevents mutt from spitting out the \'press any key to continue\' message and requiring an EXTRA KEYSTROKE. (picky, picky\...)
+So, I'm wavering between email clients yet again - giving the [mutt](http://www.mutt.org/)+[isync](http://isync.sourceforge.net/) combination a try this time\...
+Mutt's disconnected imap support is sadly lacking, and I've messed with [offlineimap](http://software.complete.org/software/projects/show/offlineimap) before, but found it a bit too fiddly.
+Anyway, I thought quicklook would be a nice way to view the many highly important images I often get in my email, as it pops up quickly, and doesn't require an application switch.
+A quick google scared up the 'qlmanage' utility, and I wrote a quick wrapper script to provide mutt with a 0 exit status instead of the 130 that qlmanage spits out. (ummm, whatever, apple) This prevents mutt from spitting out the 'press any key to continue' message and requiring an EXTRA KEYSTROKE. (picky, picky\...)

 ``` bash